Adeseye/PROJECT-3/project3.md

 Database connected successfully means backend has been configured, Now I am going to test it using RESTful API.

 ## Testing Backend Code without Frontend using RESTful API

-So far we have written backend part of our To-Do application, and configured a database, but we do not have a frontend UI yet.
-We need ReactJS code to achieve that.
-But during development, we will need a way to test our code using RESTfulL API.
-Therefore, we will need to make use of some API development client to test our code.
+So far we have written backend part of our To-Do application, and configured a database.
+But I do not have a frontend UI yet.
+I will need ReactJS code to achieve that, while developing I need a way to test my code by using RESTfulL API.

+Therefore, I will need to make use of some API development client to test the code.

+In this project, we will use Postman to test our API.
+Click Install Postman to download and install postman on your machine.

+In this project, we will use [Postman](https://www.postman.com/) to test our API.
+[Click Install ](https://www.postman.com/downloads/)Postman to download and install postman on your machine.

+Test all the API endpoints and make sure they are working.
+For the endpoints that require body, I will send JSON back with the necessary fields since it’s what I setup in my code.

+Now open Postman, create a POST request to the API http://<PublicIP-or-PublicDNS>:5000/api/todos.
+This request sends a new task to our To-Do list so the application could store it in the database.

+Note: make sure your set header key Content-Type as application/json